dan-lee/timescape/README.md

 const [toDate, setToDate] = useState(new Date());

 const { getRootProps, from, to } = useTimescapeRange({
   from: {
     date: fromDate,
-    onChange: setFromDate,
+    onChangeDate: setFromDate,
   },
   to: {
     date: toDate,
-    onChange: setToDate,
+    onChangeDate: setToDate,
   },
 });